codio/knowledge/source/common/settings/manage-password.rst

 Reset password
 --------------

 You can request a password reset from your **Overview** page.
-It may be necessary to request a password reset if you have previously logged into Codio using a saved password, but have since, forgotten the password.
+It may be necessary to request a password reset if you have previously logged into Codio using a saved password, but have since forgotten the password.

 1. Click your user name or gravatar in the lower portion of the navigation pane.